-Varanasi is one of the most ancient inhabited cities of the world is also the oldest living city of the world.
-Varanasi is considered to be India 's religious and spiritual hub and derives its name from the tributaries of the Ganges, Varuna and Asi that it is located on.
+Varanasi is one of the most ancient inhabited cities of the world is also the oldest living city in the world.
+Varanasi is considered to be India 's religious and spiritual hub and derives its name from the tributaries of the Ganges, Varuna, and Asi that it is located on.
 Its original name Kashi comes from Kasha meaning the place of sacred light.
-The other name Benares might have been either a corruption of Varanasi by the British or from the Pali version of the word Varanasi to Baranasi to Benares .
+The other name Benares might have been either a corruption of Varanasi by the British or from the Pali version of the word Varanasi to Baranasi to Benares.
+Kashi Viswanath temple is one of the cities of 12 Jyotirlingas yatra.
 Famous author Mark Twain after visiting the city in the 19th century wrote, " Benares is older than history, older than tradition, older even than legend and looks twice as old as all of them put together."

-Varanasi in Uttar Pradeshis one of the most famous Hindu pilgrimage centers of India.
+Varanasi is one of the most famous Hindu pilgrimage centers of India.
 Legend says that it was the dwelling place of Lord Shiva and therefore the devotees believe that a dip in the Ganges at Varanasi washes all their sins and helps them attain salvation.
 People from all over India come here at least once in a lifetime so that they can purify themselves.
-The age old people come here in the last days of their lives to die on the Ghats of Varanasi.
-They believe that such death would relieve them of the vicious circle of rebirth and they would attain the eternal salvation or Moksha.
+The age-old people come here in the last days of their lives to die on the Ghats of Varanasi.
+They believe that such death would relieve them of the vicious circle of rebirth and they would attain eternal salvation or Moksha.
 Varanasi is an amazing spiritual power for all ages.
 The old come here to die while the infants are brought here by their parents to take the first holy dip in the Ganges and worship the reigning deity, Lord Shiva.
-The newly wed come for the blessings of the Gods and the widows come here to lead a life devoted to the same God.
+The newlywed come for the blessings of the Gods and the widows come here to lead a life devoted to the same God.

-By the time the Chinese scholars such as Fa Xian and Xian Zhuang had visited Varanasi and written about its advanced and developed culture, the city had already grown into prominence all over India and into its neighbouring countries as the city of Temples, as the city of education and the as the city of spiritual bliss.
-It was renowned as the flourishing centre of religion, education and commerce by the 3rd century A.D.
+By the time the Chinese scholars such as Fa Xian and Xian Zhuang had visited Varanasi and written about its advanced and developed culture, the city had already grown into prominence all over India and into its neighboring countries as the city of Temples, as the city of education and the as the city of spiritual bliss.
+It was renowned as the flourishing center of religion, education, and commerce by the 3rd century A.D.

-Apart from the mornings on the Ghats and rituals at the temples, Varanasi is famous for producing the most beautiful and ethnic silk saris those are world famous.
+Apart from the mornings on the Ghats and rituals at the temples, Varanasi is famous for producing the most beautiful and ethnic silk saris that are world-famous.
 The beetle leaf, the Benarasi paan from the city is equally famous for its pungent taste yet soft structure.

 Varanasi is a haunting city of dignified buildings, although many of them crumbling, glorified by myth and legend.
 An old eternal city sanctified by religion retaining its very special vitality.

-A visit to Varanasi is experience of some kind.
-For some its self discovery, for others its salvation while for some it's just an ancient city and few unlucky ones who carry back nothing but only worst of the memories from the city.
+A visit to Varanasi is the experience of some kind.
+For some its self-discovery, for others its salvation while for some it's just an ancient city and few unlucky ones who carry back nothing but only worst of the memories from the city.